...

 There are effective treatments for self-harm that can allow a person to feel in control again.

 If your symptoms are severe, your specialist may recommend a short stay in the hospital.
-They will offer a safe environment where you can focus your energy on treatment.
+They will offer a safe environment where you can focus your energy on the healing process.

-Their doctor will refer someone who self-harms and seeks medical assistance to a psychologist who specializes in self-harm.
-A mental health professional can help you to find the cause or trigger for your self-harm behavior.
+Their doctor will send anyone who self-harms and needs help to a psychologist who knows about self-harm.
+A mental health professional can help you find the cause or trigger for this kind of behavior.
 They can also provide management tools to help you cope with any challenging thoughts and difficult feelings.

 In many cases, people who self-harm also suffer from mental health disorders.
 A psychologist can assess whether there are any underlying mental health conditions.
 Psychologists can provide management strategies and treatments that can help you feel better.